 Congratulations!
 You have the tools to build custom Grasshopper components for Grasshopper for Windows.
 Now what?

 Check out the Your First Component (Windows) guide for instructions building - your guessed it - your first component.

 Visual Studio Code is Microsoft’s cross-platform source code editor for Windows, Linux, and macOS.
 At the time of this writing, Visual Studio code does not yet support the features required to author Grasshopper components ↩

 Visual Studio Online is Microsoft’s online counterpart to the desktop edition of Visual Studio (referred to as Visual Studio “proper” above).
 We have not tested using Visual Studio Online to debug Grasshopper components as having a copy of Rhino and Grasshopper running would prove logistically difficult. ↩

 Visual Studio “proper” is the desktop version of Visual Studio…we are only attaching the “proper” epithet to distinguish it from the Visual Studio Code and Visual Studio Online.
 In subsequent guides this will be referred to as simply “Visual Studio.” ↩

-Visual Studio Express 2015 for Windows Desktop (also named “Express for Desktop” on some pages) offers a development platform that has a less strict licensing agreement policy than the Community edition.
+Visual Studio 2017 Community Edition offers a development platform that has a less strict licensing agreement policy than the Community edition.
 Please refer to the EULA for complete details, available during installation.
 In this edition, debugging of Rhino and Grasshopper can be started, but the location of the Rhino executable (rhino.exe), usually available in the Project property page, in the Debug tab, cannot be changed in the UI.
 After Wizard completion, the location of the Rhino executable can only be edited in the XML of the resulting .csproj file, in the main folder of the solution. ↩